groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/rendering-documents-images/render-with-text-overlay/_index.md

 3. .NET Framework: Ensure that your project targets a compatible version of the .NET Framework.
 ### GroupDocs.Viewer Installation
 1. Download GroupDocs.Viewer: Visit the [download link](https://releases.groupdocs.com/viewer/net/) to acquire the latest version of GroupDocs.Viewer for .NET.
-2. Add GroupDocs.Viewer to Your Project: Extract the downloaded files and add the necessary GroupDocs.Viewer assemblies to your project references.
+2. Add GroupDocs.Viewer to Your Project: Extract the downloaded files and add the necessary GroupDocs.Viewer assemblies to your project tutorialss.

 ## Import Namespaces
 To utilize GroupDocs.Viewer functionalities in your .NET application, import the required namespaces: